microsoft/psi/README.md

 # What’s New

-__Upcoming Workshop__: Please join us __April 27-28th__ for a [Platform for Situated Intelligence Workshop](https://aka.ms/psi-w1)!
-This virtual workshop will introduce you to the basics of using the framework to accelerate your own work in the space of multimodal, integrative AI, and will include in-depth tutorials, demos, and discussions of specific topics.
-For more information and to register, please see the [event website](https://aka.ms/psi-w1).
+__04/29/2021__: Thanks to all who joined us for the [Platform for Situated Intelligence Workshop](https://aka.ms/psi-w1)!
+In this workshop, we discussed the basics on how to use the framework to accelerate your own work in the space of multimodal, integrative AI; presented some in-depth tutorials, demos, and previews of new features; and had a fun panel on how to build and nurture the open source community.
+All sessions were recorded, and will be posted to the [event website](https://aka.ms/psi-w1) within the next 1-2 weeks.

+__04/23/2021__: Announcing a new beta-release, version 0.15.49.1.
+This release includes various updates to the runtime, tools, and components.
+Numerous improvements have been made in particular to Platform for Situated Intelligence Studio and features around capturing and visualizing diagnostic metrics.
+Check the [release notes](https://github.com/microsoft/psi/wiki/Release-Notes#20210423-beta-release-version-015491) for more information.

 __04/14/2021__: We uploaded a [brief overview](https://innovation.microsoft.com/en-us/tech-minutes-platform-for-situated-intelligence) on Platform for Situated Intelligence as part of the Microsoft Innovation Tech Minutes series.

 __03/31/2021__: We published a [technical report](https://arxiv.org/abs/2103.15975) containing a more in-depth description of the various aspects of the framework.

-__12/07/2020__: We have published a new beta release, version 0.14.35.3, which includes a new ONNX model runner for ImageNet models, new components for screen and window capture, updates to annotation editing in PsiStudio, as well as a number of bug fixes and updates -- see the [full release notes](https://github.com/microsoft/psi/wiki/Release-Notes) for more details.

-__09/30/2020__: We have added three additional samples: a basic [HelloWorld]( https://github.com/Microsoft/psi-samples/tree/main/Samples/HelloWorld) sample illustrating the simplest starting point for a \psi application, a more complex one demonstrating how to do some basic audio capture and processing to construct [a simple voice activity detector]( https://github.com/Microsoft/psi-samples/tree/main/Samples/SimpleVoiceActivityDetector), and a third sample that combines information from Azure Kinect with Cognitive Services vision and speech to [detect objects that a person is pointing to](https://github.com/microsoft/psi-samples/tree/main/Samples/WhatIsThat).

-__09/02/2020__: We published [a blog post](https://www.microsoft.com/en-us/research/blog/platform-for-situated-intelligence-an-open-source-framework-for-multimodal-integrative-ai/) with a high-level overview of the framework.

-__08/31/2020__: We released version [0.13.38.2]( https://github.com/microsoft/psi/releases/tag/v0.13.38.2-beta), which brings important updates to Platform for Situated Intelligence Studio (including data annotation), updates to the runtime to support 3rd party data store sources, and components for running ONNX models.
-See the [release notes]( https://github.com/microsoft/psi/wiki/Release-Notes#20200831-beta-release-version-013382) for a more complete description of updates.

 # Getting Started